Egypt—Macro-Economic Stabilization and Reform (MESR)

 Recent years have seen the Egyptian economy struggle to stabilize, with weak economic governance at the macro and microeconomic levels, contributing to distortions that have hampered private sector growth and dampened Egypt’s economic development.
 The recent devaluation of the Egyptian pound has helped encourage foreign direct investment and increased exports, but there remain macroeconomic issues, such as the public debt and high inflation, that continue to inhibit economic growth in Egypt.

-The Macro-Economic Stabilization and Reform (MESR) project, funded by the U.S. Agency for International Development, addresses Egypt’s macroeconomic challenges, assists with implementing reforms expected by the International Monetary Fund (IMF), and sets the stage for broad-based economic growth and achievement of the Sustainable Development Strategy 2030.
+The Macro-Economic Stabilization and Reform (MESR) project, funded by the U.S. Agency for International Development, addresses Egypt’s macroeconomic challenges, assists with implementing reforms expected by the International Monetary Fund (IMF), and sets the stage for broad-based economic growth and achievement of the Sustainable Development Strategy, Egypt Vision 2030.
 The IMF’s arrangement under its Extended Fund Facility (EFF) with Egypt creates a sense of urgency for reforms and encourages government champions to take ownership.
-Complementing the EFF arrangement, MESR focuses on human capacity building and institutional development to promote the sustainability of reforms and empowers government staff to improve capital investment processes and the effectiveness of public finance systems.
+Complementing the EFF arrangement, MESR focuses on human capacity building and institutional development to promote the sustainability of reforms and empowers government staff to improve public investment processes and the effectiveness of public finance systems.

 EGCI Launch panel.JPG